TACC-Cloud/Gateways22/welcome/intro.md

-Welcome to Tapis Day Tutorial
+Welcome to Building Portable, Scalable and Reproducible Scientific Workloads across Cloud and HPC for Gateways
 ===

 ### Join Slack

-Join the channel #taccster-tapis-2022 on TACC Learn Slack:
+Join the channel #tapis-gw22 on TACC Learn Slack:

 ### Training accounts
 Make sure you have training account details in your email (shared with us during registration).